TraiLynne/arrays_lists/scenarios.md

 2. Suppose you’re building an app for restaurants to take customer orders.
 Your app needs to store a list of orders.
 Servers keep adding orders to this list, and chefs take orders off the list and make them.
 It’s an order queue: servers add orders to the back of the queue, and the chef takes the first order off the queue and cooks it.
 Would you use an array or a linked list to implement this queue?
 (Hint: Linked lists are good for inserts/deletes, and arrays are good for random access.
 Which one are you going to be doing here?)
    1. A Linked List

+3. Let’s run a thought experiment.
+Suppose Facebook keeps a list of usernames.
+When someone tries to log in to Facebook, a search is done for their username.
+If their name is in the list of usernames, they can log in.
+People log in to Facebook pretty often, so there are a lot of searches through this list of usernames.
+Suppose Facebook uses binary search to search the list.
+Binary search needs random access—you need to be able to get to the middle of the list of usernames instantly.
+Knowing this, would you implement the list as an array or a linked list?
+   1. An Array